Class teacher: Mrs Boyd (Mon-Thurs) Mrs Lisle (Friday)

 Science is taught once a week, through both practical and theory activities.
 The children will develop their skills as a scientist through investigations; practising their predicting and concluding skills.
 The children are taught, and should then apply, key scientific vocabulary in relation to the current science topic.

 History is usually taught once a week as part of a topic or focus.
 During these lessons the children develop their chronological knowledge, note connections between times, ask and answer historical questions using the correct vocabulary and understand how our knowledge of the past comes from a range of sources.
 Equally as important, the children learn to love finding out about what ‘has been’ and why it happened; developing a thirst for knowledge.
-This term, the children will explore changes from the Stone age to the Iron age.
+This term, the children will continue to explore changes from the Stone age to the Iron age.
 They will:

-- Investigate key features of each period.
+- Investigate key features of the Bronze and Iron ages.

 - Understand how and why changes came about.